RubaXa/react-spy/README.md

 <a name="addSpyObserver"></a>
 #### `addSpyObserver(fn: (chain: string[], detail: object) => void): UnsubsriberFn`
-Add observer of events for for sending to the accounting system of analytics
+Add observer of events for sending to the accounting system of analytics

 ```ts
 import {addSpyObserver} from 'react-spy';